elleeott/WPOC-boilerplate/wp-content/plugins/simple-facebook-connect/readme.txt

 define('SFC_APP_SECRET', 'xxxxx');
 define('SFC_APP_ID', 'xxxxx');
 define('SFC_FANPAGE', '(this one is optional)');
-define('SFC_IGNORE_ERRORS', true');

-The first four are the exact same settings as on the normal SFC base configuration screen, and they will override those settings for the entire network of sites.
+These are the exact same settings as on the normal SFC base configuration screen, and they will override those settings for the entire network of sites.
 In fact, when those are defined, the corresponding settings options won't even appear.
 This may look odd at first.

-The last one is a special override that causes the normal URL check to be disabled.
-This is because your URLs won't match the Facebook settings, but in this case, they don't actually need to.

 With this setup, SFC *should* work across all your subdomains and subdirectories.
 So it'll work on example.com or blog.example.com or otto.example.com or whatever.
 It should also work on example.com/blog.

 The "base domain" setting on your Facebook application is important.
 In this case, it MUST be set to the base domain (example.com), so that the cookies will be set there and thus will let you stay "connected" across the sites.

+Leaving the Fan Page setting undefined will allow each site to enter in their own Fan Page, but still using your single Application to publish to them.

 Notes:
 * SFC-Login may or may not work.
 It's hard to say.
 Try it, it might work.
 I need more info to debug this.